$625,000 Back Injury Settlement in Dallas Commercial Auto Accident

 The neurosurgeon ordered a new MRI following the consultation so that he could compare the results with the prior study.
 The new scan revealed that the disc herniation had increased in size and the gelatinous part of the disc had squeezed out.
 Our client now had a disc extrusion – the nucleus material of his disc had leaked into his spinal column.
 It was obvious to the neurosurgeon at that point that our client’s spine was not stable.

 Our client – like millions of other Americans – could not afford health insurance.
-Our Dallas personal injury law firm was able to convince the neurosurgeon, hospital, and anesthesiology group to proceed with the surgery and delay billing for their services until the conclusion of our client’s case.
+Mullen & Mullen Law Firm was able to convince the neurosurgeon, hospital, and anesthesiology group to proceed with the surgery and delay billing for their services until the conclusion of our client’s case.

 We had the surgery professionally filmed and presented a copy of the footage to the insurance company.
 Many insurance adjusters have become “numb” to operative reports so we wanted to make sure the adjuster on this client’s case truly knew what a significant procedure this was.
 The surgical video allowed us to demonstrate that in a very powerful manner.